- Succulent Care

 Garden Soil and Potting Mix

 Almost of our listed plants will grow in well drained garden soils.
-If your soil is not well drained, you should amend it with 50% or more of pumice, perlite, or coarse grit or sand.
+Most will tolerate poor soil if it is well drained.
+If your soil is not well drained, you should amend it with 50% or more of pumice, perlite, or coarse grit or coarse sand.
 Bank planting works well with succulents and will help to achieve adequate drainage.
 A top dressing of sharp sand or grit can greatly reduce problems with crown rot.
 A 5.10.10 fertilizer is recommended 1-2 times during the spring.
-Bone meal can be added to the soil at anytime.
+Bone meal can be added to the soil at any time.

 Potting Mix When Planting in Containers

 Good drainage is even more important in containers.
-We really like coir (coco peat) as a potting but it is not readily available.
+We like coir (coco peat) as a potting but it is not readily available.
 A typical succulent mix is 1/3 to 1/2 organic material such as peat, or compost, and 1/2 to 2/3 drainage materials such as perlite, coarse sand, coarse vermiculite and/or pumice.
-Adding bone meal and/or a low nitrogen slow release fertilizer such as 2-10-10 is recommended.
+Adding bone meal and/or a low nitrogen slow release fertilizer such as 2-10-10 is recommended for best results.

 Planting and Care